askcarter/spinnaker-k8s-workshop/labs/automating-your-pipeline.md

 $ git remote add google https://source.developers.google.com/p/REPLACE_WITH_YOUR_PROJECT_ID/r/gceme
 $ git push --all google
 ```

+Now, use git to tag a commit and trigger the build.

 ```shell
 $ git tag -a v2.0.0 -m "my version 2.0.0"